dfebs/avoider_game/README.md

 * Getting consecutive hits without misses could result in a bad guy exploding into multiple pieces that can kill other bad guys
 * Special ability where you can shoot 3 shots at the dudes, high ish cooldown
 * Clean up imports
-* Load all assets at setup time instead of needing to use the asset server every time <- this will be annoying to do and maybe I won't and call it a lesson learned
+* Load all assets at setup time instead of needing to use the asset server every time
 * Make the movement of components a more shared functionality, rather than scattered
+* Starting positions of enemies are less than ideal.

 ## Lessons Learned
 * Instead of having a separate listener when state changes, state changes can be listened to themselves e.g.